Crappie Vs Bluegill – What’s the Difference?

 Taste

 The most noticeable difference between crappie and bluegill is their coloration.
 Crappies have a silvery color and blue highlights along the jaw, while bluegills are olive green with a light yellowish to orange belly.
 Both species have the same overall size and shape, but their appearance differs.
-Crappie have relatively wide mouths, while bluegills have tiny mouths and thicker tissue.
+Crappies have relatively wide mouths, while bluegills have tiny mouths and thicker tissue.

 Crappie Vs Bluegill Taste

 The meat of bluegill is slightly firmer than that of crappie, which may not be everyone’s cup of tea.
-Crappie meat has a less firmer texture, but some people find it bland or unpleasant.
+Crappie meat has a firmer texture, but some people find it bland or unpleasant.
 Some people prefer the meat of crappie because it is easier to fillet than bluegill.
 Others prefer the firm, flaky meat of bluegill for eating.
 Aside from the flavor differences, the texture of both fishes is similar to crabmeat, so they can be substituted for crab cakes.
 Mercury levels have been an issue for both bluegill and crappie, so fishers need to be careful about what they consume.

-Bluegill and crappie taste difference are often debated.
-Both are tasty, but there are some differences that may make one or the other the better choice for your family.
-Crappie tends to have a firmer texture and more flaky meat than bluegill, while bluegill is a little more delicate in taste.The Crappie has the best flavor of any freshwater fish in North America.
+Bluegill and crappie taste differences are often debated.
+Both are tasty, but some differences may make one or the other the better choice for your family.
+Crappie tends to have a firmer texture and more flaky meat than bluegill, while bluegill is a little more delicate in taste.
+The Crappie has the best flavor of any freshwater fish in North America.

 Crappie and Bluegill Shape